 University of Georgia is a wonderful option for individuals interested in a Horticulture major.
 University of Georgia horticulture students receive 2.8% more than the standard horticulture graduate.
-Located in Athens, Georgia, this college is a good final choice for students who enjoy the joy of a substantial city.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 It's difficult to beat Clemson University if you wish to study Horticulture.
 Horticulture graduates from Clemson University earn a boost of about 0.6% over the typical income of horticulture majors.
 This school is located in the suburban area of Clemson, South Carolina, near shops and other entertainment.

 This school does not require first-year students to live on-campus.
 This school has great value for students in South Carolina.
 The scorecard can give you a great review of Clemson University.

 Every student pursuing a degree in Horticulture needs to check out University of Arkansas.
 Graduates of the Horticulture program earn about $32,384 in their early career salary and $57,144 in their mid-career salary.
 Placed in Fayetteville, Arkansas, this institution is a very good option for students who enjoy the thrill of a popular city.